-As you’ve seen in the first part of this series, a radical change of diet seems what many cancer patients who go into remission have in common.
-In my case, the ketogenic diet “hit the sport” and I’ve followed this approach for over 3 years now.
+As you’ve seen in the first part of this series a radical change of diet seems what many cancer patients who go into remission have in common.
+In my case, the ketogenic diet “hit the spot” and I’ve followed this approach, with constant modifications, for over 9 years now.
 But there are other aspects apart from diet that play an important role- so far I’ve covered how I took control of my health, how I learned to trust my own intuition a lot more and what herbs/supplements I’ve been using.

 Let’s turn to a fascinating area now, the mind-body connection.

 5. Releasing suppressed emotions

 Anybody who’s read Candace Pert’s book “Molecules of Emotion” will know about the importance of how chemicals inside us form a dynamic information network that establish the crucial link between mind and body.
 They’re not two separate entities like some people still like to believe.